NICEATM Support of the Tox21 Program

 Nominated assays will be assessed for their overall applicability to the Tox21 HTS program in terms of biological relevance (i.e., human health effect), cost, and potential to be adapted to an HTS platform.
 Nominated assays must address targets not already screened in the Tox21 program.
 Assays judged to be suitable, based on these criteria, will then be optimized to the HTS platform, and validated for use in the program.

 Nominations should consider the following general criteria:

-Assay nominations should be submitted to Kristine Witt, NTP Chair, Assays and Pathways Working Group.
+Assay nominations should be submitted to Kristine Witt, NTP Co-Chair, Assay Evaluation and Screening Team.
 When submitting HTS assay nominations and protocol information, please provide the following contact information for the submitter:

 NTP prefers electronically submitted nominations, but will accept nominations by the means that is most convenient for the submitter.

 The Tox21 Consortium is a multiagency collaboration among

 - The NIH National Center for Advancing Translational Sciences